Oral & Maxillofacial Surgery ST1/ST3

 For those attending the interviews, please note that any travel expense claims will be dealt with by the region hosting the interviews.
 Please ensure that you submit your claim as soon as you can after the event to avoid any claims being refused.

-Health Education Yorkshire and the Humber have the following Haematology vacancies in Round 2:
+Health Education Yorkshire and the Humber wil publish the vacancies on this page when the information is available.

 Deferrals may be granted but are only possible for the reasons listed within the Gold Guide.
 It is only possible to grant deferrals if you have a ‘statutory’ reason, such as ill health or maternity leave.
 If you are offered a post but do need to defer, we ask that you contact the recruitment team (firstname.lastname@example.org) as soon as possible after accepting your offer.